chains-project/scsc/README.md

 # SCSC

-Repo wirh programs and data about the smart contract supply chain.
+Repo with programs and data about the smart contract supply chain.

 ## Usage